Performing CommServe Database Maintenance Using the DBMaintenance Utility

 - stopdblockdetect - Stops a lock detect job.

-- startlogtempdbgrowth - Identifies the queries that fill up tempdb and logs diagnostic information in the Troubleshooting database.
+- startlogtempdbgrowth - Identifies the queries that fill up tempdb for the next 28 days and logs diagnostic information in the Troubleshooting database.

 - startlogfilegrowth - Identifies the queries that fill up the CommServ database log file and logs diagnostic information in the CommServ database.
 This parameter continues to log diagnostic information until the SQL service is restarted.